 We work to love God and love His world at the same time, including pop culture.
-The Student Activities Office at Calvin College tries to accomplish two goals in all of its programs:
+The Student Activities Office at Calvin University tries to accomplish two goals in all of its programs:

 First, the SAO equips students with the tools and experiences necessary to discern both the positive and negative themes contained in popular culture.
 One way we do this is by recruiting and training residence hall leaders called “Cultural Discerners” who facilitate discernment activities.
 We also schedule talks with artists who perform on campus, maintain an educational and informational website, and develop other activities that promote Christian perspectives on popular culture.

 Second, we strive to curate season after season of concerts, films, lectures and other programs that allow Calvin students to interact with the best and the brightest artists in a wide array of genres:

 - These include Christian artists making overtly Christian work, such as bands like Switchfoot, Crowder, and The Brilliance.